Skip to content

 jennifer allora & guillermo calzadilla

-Over the past 27 years, Allora & Calzadilla have developed an experimental and innovative practice that traces the intersections between post-colonialism and ecology through an expanded use of the artistic medium that includes performance, sculpture, sound, video, and photography.
+Jennifer Allora (1974, Philadelphia, United States) & Guillermo Calzadilla (1971, Havana, Cuba) have developed an experimental and innovative practice that addresses the entanglements between history, ecology, and geopolitics using a multiplicity of artistic media that includes performance, sculpture, sound, video, photography, and painting.

 Selected Works